kubic-project/microos-o-o/blog/_posts/2024-09-03-quickstart-fde-yast2.md

 bootloader configuration.
 If that option does not exist yet or does not work, a workaround is: `sdbootutil remove-all-kernels && sdbootutil add-all-kernels`.

+## Next Steps

+The next steps will be:

+* Support grub2-BLS (grub2 following the [Boot Loader Specification](https://uapi-group.org/specifications/specs/boot_loader_specification/))
+* Add support to the installers (YaST2 and Agama)
+* Make this the default if a TPM2 chip is present

 ## Further Documentation

 * [Full Disk Encryption (FDE)](https://en.opensuse.org/Portal:MicroOS/FDE)